 Sprucing Up a Business Environment: Factors to Consider

 When you’re designing a storefront or a store interior, there’s much more to consider than landscaping and paint colors.
 According to the Association for Consumer Research, “the ambient factor refers to background characteristics, such as temperature, lighting, noise, music and ambient scent(and) the design factor includes stimuli that exist at the forefront of our awareness, such as architecture, color and materials.”
 With this list, it’s easy to get overwhelmed.
 That’s why it’s important to consider how your new image will connect with your business brand and your everyday life at your business.
+This is a really key thing that you need to do, as branding is important to the success of your business!

 Your Appearance Is Part of Your Brand